 This course provides students with an opportunity to explore the connection between mind and behavior.
-Students explore how psychologists study human thought and behavior, the major ideas and theories of psychology, intelligence and cognition, human development, personality and psychological disorders.
+Students explore how psychologists study human thought and behavior, structure of the brain, the major ideas and theories of psychology, intelligence and cognition, human development, personality and psychological disorders.
 Students will apply the scientific method to explain human behavior and participate in open discussions on the various theories of psychology.